evmar/retrowin32/HACKING.md

 ## Compile-time features matrix

+The above `make` commands cover the main things you'd build, but they wrap some more subtle configuration.

 To choose the x86 emulation strategy, you must pick a Rust "feature":

 - `x86-emu`: retrowin32's own x86 emulator
-- `x86-64`: generate x86-64 code
+- `x86-64`: generate x86-64 code, requires x86 CPU or Rosetta
 - `x86-unicorn`: use [Unicorn](https://www.unicorn-engine.org/) (effectively
   QEMU) for x86 emulation

-There are one further build time toggle:
+To choose the rendering strategy, there is one further toggle:

 - `sdl`: use sdl2 for graphics
+- otherwise
+  - non-web: headless mode, crash on any graphics calls
+  - web: render to DOM

 Web builds require `x86-emu` and no `sdl`.

-Native builds can use any emulation strategy, but `x86-64` requires an x86 process (or Rosetta on Mac) to run.
-Native builds without `sdl` are headless and crash if they run any exe with graphics calls.

 ## Code layout